FloDesign/flo-design-v4/source/blog/2016-01-18-simple-dos-mitigation-using-mod-evasive.md

 author: Craig
 ---

-## What is a Denial of Service attack?

 A Distributed Denial of Service (DDoS) attack is when an attacker floods a server with multiple requests from multiple IPs, usually from a number of different compromised machines within a botnet.
 These types of attacks can be difficult to protect against, especially when dealing with a sophisticated attack using multiple anonymous VPNs.
 To mitigate the effects of these attacks on your servers it is best to use a service such as [Cloudflare's anti-DDoS protection](https://www.cloudflare.com/ddos/).
 However, there are some steps you can take on your own server to stop script kiddies and other low-level threats from bringing your site down.

 ## Introducing mod_evasive